Infante Alfonso of Spain: Death and burial

 On the evening of Maundy Thursday, 29 March 1956, Alfonso and Juan Carlos were at their parents' home Villa Giralda in Estoril, Portugal, for the Easter vacation, where Alfonso died in a gun accident.
 The Spanish Embassy in Portugal issued an official communiqué:

 Whilst His Highness the Infante Alfonso was cleaning a revolver last evening with his brother, a shot was fired hitting his forehead and killing him in a few minutes.
 The accident took place at 20.30 hours, after the Infante's return from the Maundy Thursday religious service, during which he had received Holy Communion.

 Alfonso had won a local junior golf tournament earlier on the day, then went to evening Mass and rushed up to the room to see Juan Carlos who had come home for the Easter holidays from military school.
-It is alleged that Juan Carlos began playing with a .22 caliber revolver that had apparently been given to Alfonso by General Franco.
+It is alleged that Juan Carlos began playing with a .22 caliber revolver that had apparently been given to Alfonso by General Francisco Franco.
 Rumors appeared in newspapers that the .22 caliber revolver had actually been held by Juan Carlos at the moment the shot was fired.

 As they were the only two in the room, it is unclear how Alfonso was shot but according to Josefina Carolo, dressmaker to Juan Carlos's mother, Juan Carlos pointed the pistol at Alfonso and pulled the trigger, unaware that the pistol was loaded.
 Bernardo Arnoso, a Portuguese friend of Juan Carlos, also said that Juan Carlos fired the pistol not knowing that it was loaded, and adding that the bullet ricocheted off a wall hitting Alfonso in the face.
 Helena Matheopoulos, a Greek author who spoke with Juan Carlos's sister Pilar, said that Alfonso had been out of the room and when he returned and pushed the door open, the door knocked Juan Carlos in the arm causing him to fire the pistol.

-In his 2025 autobiography Juan Carlos I d’Espagne: Réconciliation, Juan Carlos recounted how he and Alfonso had been playing with the gun, believing it to be safe as the magazine had been removed, without realising there was a bullet in the chamber, and that he had shot his brother into the forehead.
+In his 2025 autobiography Juan Carlos I d’Espagne: Réconciliation, Juan Carlos recounted how he and Alfonso had been playing with the gun, believing it to be safe as the magazine had been removed, without realising there was a bullet in the chamber, and that he had shot his brother in the forehead.

 It is alleged that Infante Juan, Count of Barcelona, the children's father, threw the gun into the sea some time after Alfonso's death.

 The funeral liturgy for Alfonso was held on Holy Saturday and was presided over by Monsignor Fernando Cento, Apostolic Nuncio to Portugal.
 He was buried at the municipal cemetery in Cascais, Portugal.
 In October 1992, he was re-buried in the Pantheon of the Princes of El Escorial near Madrid.